G4l43r/lpthw-cn/ex0.rst

 =====

 Linux is a varied operating system with a bunch of different ways to install software.
-I'm assuming if you're running Linux then you know how to install packages so here's your instructions:
+I'm assuming if you are running Linux then you know how to install packages so here's your instructions:

 1. Go to http://learnpythonthehardway.org/wiki/ExerciseZero with your browser, get